How to Grow Lavender from Seeds

 Posted on March 17 2019

 Spring is just around the corner, even if the weather has been a little dodgy over the last few weeks, it will be here before we know it.
-In March's TreatBox we added some lavender seeds and thought it would be great timing to get these planted ready for summer, I put some straightforward tips on the packaging but promised a blog post with full details for anyone who was unsure, so let's get started.
+In March's TreatBox we added some lavender seeds and thought it would be great timing to get these planted ready for summer, I put some straightforward tips on the packaging but promised a blog post with full details for anyone unsure, so let's get started.

 - It essential to keep the compost/seeds moist but never soaking them!
 It can take 12-21 days approximately for germination to occur, not all of my seeds worked, but over half of them did within a couple of weeks.
 After doing some research if nothing happens to any of the seeds, you can pop the tray into a refrigerator for 3-6 weeks make sure you keep your eye on them and if any sign of germination starts happening remove immediately.
-After the 6 weeks, you can try the process again place them back in a warm and sunny, but not direct sunlight position, keeping moist etc, all over again!
+After the six weeks, you can try the process again place them back in a warm and sunny, but not direct sunlight position, keeping moist etc., all over again!

 If you do give it ago and plant your seeds, I would love to see so tag me or send me your photos.
 I will also share the process of my seeds over in our Facebook group or on Instagram stories too so we can compare and see how it goes together, can't wait to see what happens!